bridgecrewio/bc-pipeline-utils/README.md

  * resources
 #
 ### src
-Holds groovy classes to be imported in the Jenkinsfile by the name of the file, example:
+Holds groovy classes to be imported in the Jenkinsfile by the name of the file,<br>
+example:
 > @Library("Utils")_
 > import GitUtils
 >